 Vitamin B12

 Vitamin B12 is a water-soluble vitamin needed for energy, red blood cell formation, nerve health and overall wellbeing.
-It is naturally found in animal-based foods, which means that people following vegetarian or vegan diets — or those with reduced absorption — may have lower levels.
+It is naturally found in animal-based foods, which means that people following vegetarian or vegan diets, or those with reduced absorption, may have lower levels.

 B12 supplements can be a helpful way to support energy and general health when dietary intake is limited.
-They work best as part of a wider nutrition and lifestyle approach, and do not replace medical assessment when deficiency is suspected.

 It is absorbed in the small intestine with the help of intrinsic factor, a protein made in the stomach.
 Because it relies on several steps for absorption, some people may find it harder to maintain optimal levels.